pythonadventurer/bgo/notes/css-notes.md

 ### `background`

 ### `blur`
 The blur() CSS function applies a Gaussian blur to the input image.
-Its result is a <filter-function>.
+Its result is a `filter-function`

 Example: